Our travels in Iceland.

 We bikepacked the Gæsavatn route last September - the most remote, and at 1200m, the highest route in Iceland (it tracks along the northern edge of the Vatnajökull icecap).
-To say it was a rough route to negotiate is an understatement (it puts the F26 to shame which is saying a lot!) and had its share of biking obstacles to overcome.
+To say it was rough to negotiate is an understatement (it puts the F26 to shame which is saying a lot) and had its share of biking obstacles to overcome.
 We were lucky though, and were able to cross the fine sands of the Dyngjusandur desert without too many problems.
-The wide Dyngjujökull glacial outwash plains were largely empty of meltwaters, and cold snowy weather meant the crossings of the glacial torrents were safe.
-The weather was the weather but at least we had a tailwind when it mattered the most, even if it did come with rain and snow.
-The Gæsavatn was by far our most challenging trip and it would be fair to say that we found out what our limit of acceptable suffering was!
+The wide Dyngjujökull glacial-outwash plains were largely empty of meltwaters, and cold snowy weather meant the crossings of the glacial torrents were safe.
+The weather was the weather but at least we had a tailwind when it mattered, even if it did come with rain and snow.
+The Gæsavatn was by far our most challenging trip and it would be fair to say that we found our limit of acceptable suffering.
 Definitely type-2 fun but what an amazing, out-of-this-world place to have experienced.

 Near Laugafell in the highlands.

 Descending from the highlands on the F821.

 Fine dining at Akureyri after 11 days of freeze dry meals.

 To return to the southern coast, we also biked the F35 Kjölur road, the easiest north-south route through the highlands.
 All the rivers on the F35 are bridged, so the road does tend to carry more traffic than the other highland routes.
 It is possible to buy food (and warm up in the hot pool) at the huts at Hveravellir around the half way point.
 For the most part this gravel road has a good surface for biking, although we were slammed by some fairly heavy weather just so it wouldn’t be too easy for us!

 A 7km tunnel on the the Troll Peninsula.